 Schmidt wanted Samoa match called off due to state of pitch

-Former Ireland coach felt pitch in Fukuota for Rugby World Cup tie was dangerous for players
+Former Ireland coach felt pitch in Fukuoka for Rugby World Cup tie was dangerous for players

 Joe Schmidt inspects the pitch during the Captain’s Run ahead of Ireland’s clash with Samoa in Fukuoka.
 Photograph: Dan Sheridan/Inpho